keu/docs/software/ac-support-policy.md

 :::

 For the smoothest, out-of-the-box Airflow experience, we strongly recommend and default to `buster-onbuild` images in your project's `Dockerfile`.
-These images incorporate Docker ONBUILD commands to copy and scaffold your Airflow project directory so you can more easily pass those files to the containers running each core Airflow component.
+These images incorporate Docker ONBUILD commands to copy and scaffold your Astro project directory so you can more easily pass those files to the containers running each core Airflow component.

 For complex use cases that require customizing AC base image, read [Customize your Airflow Image on Astronomer](customize-image.md).